earnx-stake/EarnX-Lottery/README.md

 ( Maybe others Prize Week will come if this campaign is successful )

 # Lottery Technical Details
-Each participant on the lottery can have 1 , 2 or 3 numbers (chances) calculated as follow:
+Each participant on the lottery can have 1 , 2 or 3 numbers (chances) calculated as follow:<BR>
-We starting taking the last X bytes (X = 4 on start - 32 bits) for address or block hash
+We starting assuming we will use numbers with X bytes (X = 4 on first try, so 32 bits numbers)
 - Number1 is the last X bytes of deletegator address (using hexadecimal string)
 - Number2 is the last X bytes of sha256(number1 using hexadecimal string)
 - Number3 is the last X bytes of sha256(number2 using hexadecimal string)